Johnny-Gasbeck/New-York-Airbnb-Data-from-2003-to-2022/README.md

 # New-York-Airbnb-Data-from-2003-to-2022

+Numerical metrics
+daily_price - the daily price in local currency service_fee - Any additional fee
+minimum_nights - the minimum number of nights a guest must stay number_of_reviews - the number of reviews the listing has reviews_per_month - the number of reviews the listing has over the lifetime of the listing last_review - the date of the last/newest view availability_365 - the availability of the listing 365 days in the future as determined by the calendar; a listing may may not be available because it has been booked by a guest or blocked by the host review_rate_number - overall guest satisfaction construction_year - the year the listing was built id - Airbnb's unique identifier for the listing host_id - Airbnb's unique identifier for the host/user lat - latitude coordinate long - longitude coordinate calculated_host_listings_count - the number of listings the host has in the current scrape, in the city/region geography

+Categorical dimensions
+name - name of the listing.
+host_name - name of the host.
+Usually just the first name(s) neighbourhood_group - specific boroughs of New York City neighborhood - specific neighborhood in New York room_type - all listings are grouped into private room, shared room, entire home/apt, or hotel cancellation_policy - all listings have a flexible, moderate, or strict cancellation policy instant_bookable - true or false; determines whether the guest can automatically book the listing without the host requiring to accept their booking request host_identity_verified - true or false; determines whether the identity of the host is verified or unconfirmed

 # Goal

 The goal of this project was to **analyze the relationship between Airbnb listing prices, review ratings, and property characteristics** using Excel.
 This project will involve **data cleaning, statistical analysis, and visualization** to determine how property features influence both pricing and guest satisfaction.
 Identifying these relationships can help Airbnb hosts make data-driven decisions to **maximize revenue and improve guest experience.** By understanding which factors contribute to higher pricing and better ratings, hosts can strategically enhance their properties and optimize pricing.
 Ultimately, this analysis provides insights that can lead to **increased bookings, higher profitability, and long-term success on the platform.**